Vittoria Di Palma, Ph.D.

 M.A., M. Phil., Ph.D., Columbia University

-Vittoria Di Palma is Associate Professor of Architectural History and Theory in the School of Architecture at USC.
+Vittoria Di Palma is Associate Professor of Architectural History and Theory and Associate Dean for Academic Affiars at the School of Architecture at USC.
 She specializes in modern European architectural history and theory, with particular concentrations in eighteenth- and nineteenth-century architecture, early modern land use and landscape, and contemporary landscape theory and design.
 Her research in architectural history is centrally concerned with how visuality and aesthetics inform the design, representation, and experience of buildings and environments, while her work in the environmental humanities focuses on the ways in which conceptions and images of landscape operate in the collective imaginary.

 Before joining the University of Southern California in 2012, she taught in the Department of Art History and Archaeology at Columbia University, in the Department of Art History at Rice University, and in the Histories and Theories of Architecture graduate program of the Architectural Association in London, for which she served as co-Director.
 She has held visiting positions at the University of Calgary and The Oslo School of Architecture and Design (AHO), and has been the recipient of fellowships from the Canadian Centre for Architecture, Dumbarton Oaks, The Paul Mellon Centre for Studies in British Art, the William Andrews Clark Memorial Library, and The Huntington Library.